-Form W-4 asks new employees to enter information about their family and calculate how many withholding allowances they plan to claim.
-As an employer, you use the number of allowances to accurately calculate how federal income tax to withhold.
-A W-4 should be filled out by all employees when they are hired, or whenever their financial situation changes.
+The new form has a five-step process and new Publication 15-T (Federal Income Tax Withholding Methods) for determining employee withholding.
+It no longer uses withholding allowances.
+A W-4 should be filled out by all employees when they are hired, or whenever their life or financial situation changes.
 For instance, some employees may want to fill out a new W-4 if they work a second job, get married, have a child, or get divorced.

-As an employer, you can answer general questions about W-4s, but you do not fill out the form for your employee, nor can you provide them with suggestions on what allowances they should claim.
+As an employer, you can answer some general questions about W-4s for employees, but you can not fill out the form for your employee, nor can you suggest what impact their selections will have on their taxes.